cblichmann/btrfscue/README.md

   - Go 1.8 or higher
   - Git version 1.7 or later
   - Optional: CDBS (to build the Debian packages)
+  - Optional: build-rpm (to build the RPM package)
   - Optional: GNU Make